 This memorial was placed along the city canal, visible from the bridge that people have to cross to reach the city center from the train station.
-It is located 5 minutes from one the most famous attraction of the city, the Scrovegni Chapel.
-And yet, not many tourist notice it.
+It is located 5 minutes from one of the most famous attraction of the city, the Scrovegni Chapel.
+And yet, not many tourists notice it.
 Maybe because, while passing by in daylight, it seems a glass building.

 An open book

 It reveals its true nature only if seen from the opposite direction.
 An open book, that, as Libeskind himself explained, refers to the book held by the Statue of Liberty, that reports the Declaration of Independence date.

 Only at night, the 9/11 memorial reveals its fundamental component: light, which is a symbol of hope against dark and fear.
 This was Libeskind’s speech at the inauguration

 “The light of Liberty shines through the Book of History.
 This Book is open to the memory of the heroes of September 11, 2001.
 The eternal affirmation of Freedom is inscribed on the Statue of Liberty, as seen by millions of emigrants coming to America.
 In the left-hand page, is inscribed the dramatic beam salvaged from the World Trade Centre attack.
 The latitude of New York is connected to the center of Padua as the vertical hinge of the Book.